terryp/action-assets/policy/security.md

 ### Action.IO The Platform & Web Service

 Action.IO is a cloud application platform used by software developers and software companies of all sizes to optimize development workflow.
 Our platform allows developers to focus on development while Action.IO focuses on infrastructure management, development box setup and configuration and stack dissemination amongst teams.

 We are dedicated to protecting the security of the development resources that we provide, and protecting the trust of our customers is paramount to our definition of success.
+We build Action.IO on top of the Action.IO platform, so we are fully

+### Reporting a Security Vulnerability

+If you discovered a security vulnerability with the system, please email us immediately at [security@action.io](mailto: security@action.io).
+We will diligently investigate the details of the issue and will work with you to understand the scope of the issue presented.
+Security is one of our highest priorities and we will always immediately address any security concerns sent to [security@action.io](mailto: security@action.io).

+Because the security vulernability may affect other users, we ask that you please do not share the issue publicly.
+We will avoid taking legal action against you or action against your account if you act in the benefit of the privacy of our community.
+We appreciate your research for the improvement of the system.

 ### Security Assessments and Compliance

 #### Data Centers / Infrastructure

 Action.IO’s physical infrastructure is hosted and managed within Amazon’s secure data centers and utilize the Amazon Web Service (AWS) technology.
 Amazon continually manages risk and undergoes recurring assessments to ensure compliance with industry standards.
 Amazon’s data center operations have been accredited under: